dotnet/aspire/src/Aspire.Hosting.AWS/README.md

 ```

 In the AppHost the `AddAWSCloudFormationTemplate` method is used to register the CloudFormation resource.
 The first parameter,
-which is the Aspire resource name, is used as the CloudFormation stack name prefixed with `Aspire-` when the `stackName` parameter is not set.
+which is the Aspire resource name, is used as the CloudFormation stack name when the `stackName` parameter is not set.
 If the template defines parameters the value can be provided using
 the `WithParameter` method.
 To configure what AWS account and region to deploy the CloudFormation stack,
 the `WithReference` method is used to associate a SDK configuration.